earthquake hits parts of Greece; No damage reported - ExBulletin

 earthquake hits parts of Greece; No damage reported

-ATHENS, GREECE – A 5.4-magnitude earthquake struck northern Greece and was felt by residents of the capital Sunday.
+ATHENS, Greece (AFP) – A 5.4-magnitude earthquake struck northern Greece and was felt in the capital on Sunday.
 There were no immediate reports of the extent of the damage.

 The earthquake occurred at 1:48 p.m.
 (1148 GMT; 6:48 a.m.
 EDT) in the Aegean Sea near the Mount Athos peninsula at a depth of 19.3 kilometers (12 miles), according to the Athens-based Institute of Geodynamics.